Albert Park and Lake: 19th and 20th centuries

 In 1882, 1918 and 1935, adjoining educational institutions acquired land from the park, to much opposition at the time.
-From 1941 to 1950, the Army occupied large areas of land in the park: this land was given back to the park during the 1950s and 1960s.
+During World War II, the Australian Army occupied large areas of land in the park: this land was given back to the park during the 1950s and 1960s.
 From 1953 to 1958, motor racing was held within the park, including the 1953 and 1956 Australian Grands Prix, around the lake, until it was moved to the Phillip Island Grand Prix Circuit.
 Through much of the 1960s, 1970s, and 1980s, although by this time the park was home to over 100 sporting clubs, general park maintenance was neglected by an over-restrictive management and funding became hard to come by, finances of any significance only being collected from the two restaurants in the park.

-Recent years
+During the 20th century local children spent their days yabbying, paddling and boating on the lake.

-During the early 1990s, the lake was drained to remove weed infestations, rubbish and other debris that had accumulated over the years, and the park was reclassified as a sporting reserve.
-In 1996 the Australian Grand Prix moved from the Adelaide Street Circuit to a reconstructed Albert Park Circuit, loosely following the 1950s configuration.
-This was met with much opposition, but the project went ahead and a host of sporting facilities were subsequently constructed and funding allocated to improve the parklands followed.
+During the early 1990s, the lake was drained to remove weed infestations, rubbish, and other debris that had accumulated over the years, and to encourage birds to return.
+The park was reclassified as a sporting reserve and, in 1996, the Australian Grand Prix moved from the Adelaide Street Circuit to a reconstructed Albert Park Circuit, loosely following the 1950s configuration.
+This was met with much opposition, and the project went ahead and a host of sporting facilities were subsequently constructed and funding allocated to improve the parklands followed.

+21st century

 Albert Park is enjoyed by approximately five million visitors annually.
 Vestiges of Albert Park's Aboriginal history still remain, the most noticeable being the large ancient river red gum tree, reputed to be the site of many corroborees.
 It is thought to be over 300 years old, the oldest remnant tree in the Port Phillip area, located next to Junction Oval on the corner of Fitzroy Street and Queens Road, St Kilda.
 The Clarendon Street gates were originally built of wooden pickets in 1910, they were cast in wrought iron in 1939 and can still be seen today.

+In 2018, Albert Park attracted c.6 million visitors.